pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 I cancelled the Tibet booking immediately and lost a 25% cancellation fee.
 I lost big, because this was the Chinese New Year when COVID first hit.
 Wuhan went into lockdown the day before Chinese New Year’s Eve, and soon after, everything was cancelled with a full refund.

-I refused to go home for Chinese New Year, even though it was just a little over an hour away by train - much shorter than many of my local Beijing colleagues' usual commute.
+I refused to go home for Chinese New Year, even though it was just a little over an hour away by train – much shorter than many of my local Beijing colleagues' usual commute.

 The day Wuhan went into lockdown was the last working day before the holidays.
 Everyone had left early.
-By dinnertime, only one of my managers - who was also from my hometown - and I were still in the office.
+By dinnertime, only one of my managers – who was also from my hometown – and I were still in the office.
 He saw me working late and asked if it was because I couldn’t get a train ticket.
-I said I’d had an argument with Mum.
+I said I had an argument with Mum.
 He thought that was a terrible reason not to go home and offered a lift.
 I refused.

 He was shocked.
-He used to refer to me an “emotionless robot” at work - and meant it as a compliment.
+He used to refer to me an “emotionless robot” at work – and meant it as a compliment.
 I guess he didn’t expect me to have such strong opinions on anything.
 He gave up.
 I was lucky that my manager was a man because a woman would've definitely stuffed me into the car like a sack of New Year shopping.
 Making sure everyone gets to go home for this 7-day holiday is every Chinese person's duty, there is no such thing as "meddling in others' business" on this matter.

-That turned out to be a good call - a lifesaving one.
+That turned out to be a good call – a lifesaving one.
 Visiting home for Chinese New Year would’ve meant quarantining with my parents.
 Many statistics showed that there was a surge in divorce rates across the world during the pandemic; I suspect it’s because people were spending too much time together.
 One couldn’t divorce one’s parents, so I guess my only exit would have to be the window.
 We lived in a typical Chinese high rise, and there was quite a way down.
 I knew I had hard-coded that I must try to live, but in some situations, like being trapped in a burning building, options can be very limited.

 During COVID, my work responsibilities headed to an unexpected direction, and it was no longer my thing.
 To be fair, my work had always been chaotic, yet fascinating.
 This was the era of China's tech industry's exponential growth, a one-time-only opportunity where everyone could get something out of it.
 Soon, the industry will enter an era of market saturation and incremental gains, one more user for you means one less user for me.
 I doubt this kind of growth will ever return, and young people may never again experience the excitement of breaking new ground in primordial chaos, at least not before the next industrial revolution.